 How do we account for the changes in the wording when it was published?
 All I can say is, it is unknown.
 We do have the typed manuscript, and based on Ellen White’s own testimony, I am more inclined to believe that she approved the manuscript before it was published.

-Moreover, those who advocate the corrected version (“personalities” instead of “persons”) should do well to note how Ellen White used “personalities” in the following statements:
+Moreover, those who advocate for the corrected version on the hand-written manuscript (“personalities” instead of “persons”) should do well to note how Ellen White used “personalities” in the following statements:

 Above statements are just a few examples of how Ellen White used the expression, “personalities” to indicate two separate individuals.
 I am not saying this to affirm the idea that heavenly trio is a trinitarian statement but to show that sometimes non-trinitarians, in their zeal to repudiate trinity hold to an untenable position.